-Maya Cade
+Maya S. Cade

-Maya S. Cade is the creator and curator of Black Film Archive and a scholar-in-residence at the Library of Congress.
+Maya S. Cade is the creator and curator of Black Film Archive and the inaugural CCDI scholar-in-residence at the Library of Congress.
 She has been awarded special distinctions by the New York Film Critics Circle and the National Society of Film Critics for the Archive.
 Her work has been featured in The New York Times, the Los Angeles Times, NPR, The Paris Review, Vulture, among other publications.
-She is the fall 2022 programmer in residence at Indiana University’s Cinema and was the fall 2021 research fellow at Indiana University's Black Film Center & Archive.
-Originally hailing from New Orleans, Maya is based in Brooklyn.
+In July 2023, Cade was listed on Fast Company’s annual Most Creative Person list.
+In March 2023, Cade was listed on Essence Magazine’s inaugural Young, Gifted, and Black list highlighting 10 Black art leaders under 30.
+In February 2023, she became the first guest film curator to present a film series tied to a museum exhibition at the Academy Museum of Motion Pictures, the world’s largest film museum.
+She was the fall 2022 programmer in residence at Indiana University’s Cinema an the fall 2021 research fellow at Indiana University's Black Film Center & Archive.

 Black Film Archive is a resource Maya has been hoping to discover for as long as she can remember.
 In June 2020, she decided to start building it herself.
 Every word on Black Film Archive is thoroughly researched and lovingly written by her.

-︎ maya@blackfilmarchive.com
+︎ maya@blackfilmarchive.com

 Black Film Archive would not be possible without the ongoing support of my assistant Tiye Johnson, and all that champion my work.